 What you need:

-The Setting powder: Look for a setting powder that’s finely milled which will blend and melt more seamlessly with your makeup.
-It’s also really important that the powder doesn’t contain silica or the minerals Titanium Dioxide and Zinc Oxide, which cause flashback, aka it will give your face a white effect in photos.
-It’s also essential that a powder for baking comes with a screw cap that you can pour the powder into – our fav drugstore setting powder doesn’t, and it’s so messy for baking with!
+The Setting powder: Look for a setting powder that’s finely milled, which will blend and melt more seamlessly with your makeup.
+It’s also really important that the powder doesn’t contain silica or the minerals Titanium Dioxide and Zinc Oxide, which cause flashback, giving your face a white look in photos.
+It’s also essential that powder for baking comes with a screw cap that you can pour the powder into – our fav drugstore setting powder doesn’t, and it’s so messy for baking with!

 We made our Huda Beauty Easy Bake to make baking as foolproof as possible: The powder is really finely milled, gives a matte yet luminous finish, controls shine, plus it has zero flashback!
 The powder also comes in eight shades, so there’s a shade to help brighten, color-correct, and complement every skin tone.
 The Easy Bake powder also comes with a unique netting so that it’s super easy to use the powder, and get just the right amount for baking.